 Yet even mothers who choose to smoke after pregnancy should still choose to breastfeed.
-Breastfeeding passes necessary antibodies to the baby.
-The antibodies can help protect the baby against the increased chance of ear infections, bronchitis, sinus infections and eye infections that accompany cigarette smoking around baby.
+Breastfeeding passes the necessary antibodies to the baby.
+The antibodies can help protect the baby against the increased chance of ear infections, bronchitis, sinus infections and eye infections that accompany cigarette smoking around the baby.

 However, there have been reports of negative effects of cigarette smoking while breastfeeding with mothers who are heavy smokers.
 Heavy smokers are defined as women who smoke more than one pack of cigarettes a day.
 The symptoms baby may exhibit include nausea, vomiting, stomach cramps and diarrhea.